Byson94/gitclone/README.md

-# A git clone
+# Git clone

-An example nodejs software that works like git
+Git clone is a simple git like program i made using nodejs to learn how git works under the hood.